coregtree/cherrytree-notes-web-interface/README.md

 - Made both panels resizable by dragging the middle divider.
 - Made the interface mobile friendly allowing you to access your notes from anywhere.
 - Added a print button that prints the note page only.
+- Added support for “Link to Node” links and external links.
 - Added a dark theme.

 ## Download